my forthcoming book:

 Later he states that Bhagwan knew about Sheela’s secret activities…regarding Bhagwan’s news conference which occurred immediately after Sheela and her group departed Rajneeshpuram, Bhagwan was aware of all the crimes, not because he discovered them after the departure of the group, but because Sheela kept him advised of what was going on all along.

-Jane Stork aka Shanti B. also mentions some statements of the tape she heard in the meeting: [15]
+Jane Stork also mentions some statements of the tape she heard in the meeting: [15]

 There can be little doubt about the authenticity of the above statements.
 None of the above people would have any benefit in blaming Osho for something that Sheela was responsible for at the time of the testimony.
 While there had previously been talk about killing people and Yogini, Ava and Anugiten had been making a rather clumsy attempt “to do Helen Byron in”—as they called it—Sheela made it clear in those meetings that from now on the survival of the commune would be depending on their readiness to get some people out of the way and that Osho was fully backing her up.
 They were all in a state of shock, but only two men declared their unwillingness to cooperate and left the group.
 The others did not—at least openly—speak up against the directive and started to plan and prepare the assassination of United States Attorney for Oregon, Charles H. Turner, with the understanding that they were doing the master’s work.
 Two women went to Texas and New Mexico and bought several guns with false identities.
 Two other women checked out the location of Turner’s house, and strategies were discussed how to ambush him without getting caught.
 Jane Stork, who was the best shot of the whole group volunteered to fire the gun.[16]

-But before the plan was executed, at least two members of the group (Vidya and Samadhi) realized—in spite of the collective madness that had grasped the whole group in those days—that the whole thing was going too far, and convinced Sheela to abandon the plan.
+But before the plan was executed, at least two members of the group (Vidya and Samadhi) came to the conclusion—in spite of the collective madness that had grasped the whole group in those days—that killing a government official was going too far, and they convinced Sheela to abandon the plan.
+This action prevented the group from becoming real murderers but some years later it didn’t save them from being prosecuted for a conspiracy against the US attorney of Oregon.

-There was, however, another story going on between Osho and Sheela, which had started at their departure from India in 1981 but was not noticed by many.
-As I have mentioned in the chapter “Departure to America”, Osho had told Laxmi on the day of his departure in Mumbai to look for a commune in India, to which he would return after spending some time in the US.
-But Laxmi felt betrayed by Sheela and Osho and decided to follow them to New Jersey, where she attempted to win back her number one position.
+There was, however, another story going on between Osho and Sheela, which had started at their departure from India in 1981.
+As I have mentioned in the chapter “Departure to America”, Osho had told—unknown to Sheela—Sheela’s predecessor Ma Yoga Laxmi on the day of his departure in Mumbai to look for a commune in India, to which he would return after spending some time in the US.
+But Laxmi felt betrayed by Sheela and Osho.
+Instead of continuing her search for a commune in India she decided to follow them to New Jersey, where she attempted to win back her number one position.
 She did this by giving him expensive presents and trying to find a large property in America together with Deeksha before Sheela could succeed.
 But Laxmi failed and was on Osho’s instruction degraded by Sheela to a common commune member.

 Osho mentioned Laxmi’s situation in a private darshan with Laxmi’s brother Laherubhai, who had managed to come from India for the first summer festival in July 1982:

-The next appearance of Laxmi is in Veena’s recollection of a short talk, which happened sometime in 1982. .[17]
+The next appearance of Laxmi and Osho’s desire to return to India is in Veena’s recollection of a short talk, which happened sometime in 1982.[17]

-Obviously this meeting happened without Sheela and shows that he hadn’t given up on Laxmi.
-But again Laxmi did not follow his instruction and decided to stay on in the US.
+Obviously this meeting happened without Sheela and shows Osho’s desire to return to India.
+He hadn’t given up on Laxmi and hoped that she would succeed.
+But again Laxmi did not follow his instructions and decided to stay on in the US.

-We will never find out whether Osho kept his intention about the return to India hidden from Sheela or if she simply decided to fade it out from her consciousness.
+We will never find out whether Osho kept his intention about his return to India hidden from Sheela at this point, or if she knew about it, and simply decided to fade it out from her consciousness.

-But in the beginning of June 85, a few days after the killing of the enemies of the commune had become the priority, Osho offered the Indian solution to Sheela in another private meeting directly.
+But in the beginning of June 85, a few days after Sheela had concluded that the killing of the enemies of the commune had become a necessity for the continuation of the commune, Osho offered the Indian solution to Sheela in another private meeting directly.

 Patipada mentions the surprising turn of events in her book “Forever is not long enough”:[18]